mmolimar/ksql-jdbc-driver/README.md

 ### Building from source ###

-First of all, the KSQL lib has to be installed into your local repo.

-So, cloning the KSQL repo:

-``git clone https://github.com/confluentinc/ksql.git && cd ksql && git checkout v5.1.0``

-and installing it:

-``mvn clean install -Dmaven.test.skip=true``

-Once you've done that, just clone the ksql-jdbc-driver repo and package it:
+Just clone the ksql-jdbc-driver repo and package it:

 ``git clone https://github.com/mmolimar/ksql-jdbc-driver.git && cd ksql-jdbc-driver``

 ``sbt clean package``

-If you want to build a fat jar containing both classes and dependencies needed, type the following:
+If you want to build a fat jar containing both classes and dependencies -for instance, to use it in a JDBC client such as [SQuirrel SQL](http://squirrel-sql.sourceforge.net/) or whichever-, type the following:

 ``sbt clean assembly``